Health Benefits of DHA: An Omega-3 Fatty Acid in Fish and Algae

 What is DHA?

 Docosahexaenoic acid, or DHA, is an omega-3 fatty acid found in oily fish.
-Like EPA (eicosapentaenoic acid), another omega-3 fatty acid found in fish, DHA has a range of valuable health benefits.
-Since nutritionists often refer to DHA and EPA at the same time, to the general public it may seem like the two substances have identical effects in our body.
-DHA offers special health benefits, however.
+Like EPA (eicosapentaenoic acid), another omega-3 fatty acid in fish, DHA has some valuable health benefits.
+Since nutritionists often refer to DHA and EPA at the same time, to the general public it may seem like the nutrients have identical effects in our body.
+Docosahexaenoic acid offers special benefits, however.

 While oily fish are the best source of DHA, there are other sources which can be helpful for vegetarians and vegans.
 Vegetarians eat plants, dairy foods and eggs, but no fish or meat.
 Vegans eat no food that comes from animals.